Genocides in history (before 1490): Mongol Empire

 Quoting Eric Margolis, Jones claims that in the 13th century, the Mongol armies under Genghis Khan were genocidal killers who were known to eradicate whole nations.
-He ordered the extermination of the Tata Mongols, and all Kankali males in Bukhara who were "taller than a wheel" using a technique called measuring against the linchpin.
+He ordered the extermination of the Tata Mongols, and the extermination of all Kankali males in Bukhara who were "taller than a wheel" after he used a technique which was called measuring against the linchpin.
 In the end, half of the Mongol tribes were exterminated by Genghis Khan.
 Rosanne Klass referred to the Mongols' rule of Afghanistan as "genocide".
 It has been estimated that approximately 11% of the world's population was killed either during or immediately after the Turco-Mongol invasions (around 37.75 – 60 million people were killed during the genocide which was committed in Eurasia, out of which at least 35 million people were killed in China).
 If these calculations are accurate, these events would constitute the deadliest acts of mass killing in human history.

 The second campaign against the Western Xia, the final military action which was led by Genghis Khan, because he died during it, involved the intentional and systematic destruction of Western Xia cities and culture.
 According to John Man, because of this policy of total obliteration, Western Xia is little known to anyone other than experts in the field because very few records of the existence of that society still exist.
 He states that "There is a case to be made that this was the first ever recorded example of attempted genocide.
 It was certainly very successful ethnocide."

 Historian and specialist on the Mongol empire, Timothy May, details how genocide scholars have been divided as to whether the Mongol conquests should be considered a case of genocide.
 He then argues that while the Mongols frequently employed massacres as a tool of war during their conquests, they could only be described as genocidal in some cases.
 Two Mongol military campaigns which can be considered genocidal are the massacre of the Tanguts at Zhongxing and the massacre of the Nizari Ismailis.